pillar-markup/pillar/README.md

 LICENSE  README.md  appveyor.yml  archetypes  ==>>build<<==  download.sh  scripts  src
 ```

+### Notes for Windows
+- Depending on git's `autocrlf` setting, the downloaded file build.sh and others might end lines with `CRLF`.
+Ensure that lines end simply with `LF` for script execution.
+- The build.sh script calls the `cygpath` utility.

 ### 2. Setting up the environment

 You can then proceed to install that pillar build where you want.